BENIN KINGDOM

 The Obas of Benin Kingdom

 The ubiquitous, elaborate, red coral bead regalia worn by the monarchy and chiefs of Benin for ceremonial events were introduced in the 15th and 16th centuries.
 Spanning a period of over 800 years, the obas were particularly revered by their subjects, creating over time a very sophisticated and complex court system.
+Similar to many other burgeoning nations of that era, much emphasis was placed on solidifying power through expansions, taxes, tribute and the control of trade routes, often resulting in wars with the neighboring states which resisted the warrior kings.

-In the 17th century, the powerful kings survived severe political shifts, internal disputes over royal succession, military structural changes and their hold on the lucrative European trade, leading to a civil war from which they eventually emerged triumphantly with restored royal authority.
+In the 17th century, the powerful kings survived severe political shifts, internal disputes between brothers over royal succession, military structural changes and their hold on the lucrative European trade, leading to a civil war from which they eventually emerged triumphantly with restored royal authority.

-Concurrently, as part of the territorial land-grab by Europeans, known as the 'Scramble for Africa', in 1897 a large delegation led by James Phillips, Britain’s Acting Consul-General in the region, set off for Benin City despite requests from Oba Ovonramwen, to postpone their next trade visit due to a sacred annual period for the Kingdom.
+In 1897 a large delegation led by Captain James Phillips, Britain’s Acting Consul-General in the region, set off for Benin City despite requests from Ọba Ọvọnramwȩn to postpone their next trade visit due to the Iguȩ Festival, a sacred annual period for the Kingdom.

 Queen Iden, Benin Kingdom